algorithmiaio/dev-center/_pages/algorithmia-enterprise/algorithmia-insights.md

 The "Versions" tab of the algorithm page shows which published versions of that algorithm have Algorithmia Insights enabled:

 ![Image of algorithm versions page with Algorithmia Insights flag highlighted](/developers/images/algorithmia-enterprise/algorithmia-insights/web-ui-versions.png)

+If you're new to Algorithmia and would like to learn more about our product and the Algorithmia Insights metrics pipeline, please [contact our sales team](https://info.algorithmia.com/contact-sales).
+We'd love to hear from you!